vitorfariaz/template-api-node-ts/README.md

 - [Tech stack](#tec)

 ## API definition and routes
-The API has the below endpoint
+The API has the below endpoints
 - POST /registry - Create an account
 - POST /login - Login
 - GET /pets - Get all pets